 If you think a child is having difficulties, you can try the following techniques to help them:

 Please bear in mind that these exercises can be very tiring for a child with auditory problems.
 Be patient and allow them to rest or stop if they need to.

-If you’ve tried all of these techniques and you’re still not seeing any improvement after three months, please read the referral criteria so that we can ensure your enquiry is directed to the right area and follow the directions on that page.
+If you’ve tried all of these techniques and you’re still not seeing any improvement after three months, please do speak to your GP.